 The event was yet to begin

-For us it was an honor to be part of the Sustainable symposium of September 2019.
-Since, we had a chance to enjoy the discussions and because we got to present Iran and promote sustainable enjoyment of Iran Mountains.
+Now, it is time to talk about Atour in Sustainable Ecotourism Symposium.
+For us it was an honor to be part of the symposium since, we had a chance to enjoy the discussions and to present Iran and promote sustainable enjoyment of Iran Mountains.
 The show required a lot of effort but was rewarding at the same time.
 Here is how it happened, from the beginning to the end.

 The trade fair was in a newly made section of the University, and when I say newly made I mean it literary.
 The first time I visited this section the ceiling was not finished and there was no booths.
 We are talking around 2-3 weeks to the event.
 People were working full forced in the university to finish it.
 What’s more, we had to wait for them to make the booths to measure them and arrange for designs.

 Nevertheless, with the effort of everyone in Science and Culture University, the trade show area was finally ready.
-Now, it was our time to work day and night to prepare everything for our booth in the show.
-Before the show, we contacted Qeshm free trade zone to share an area.
+Now, it was our time to work day and night to prepare everything for our booth in the symposium.
+Before the show, we contacted Qeshm free trade zone to arrange for a shared area.
 We had five booths.
 Two for each and a shared business section where we held the meetings.
 Here is how the booths looked like when we first saw them.

 And here comes the symposium